Rebirth-Project/ufo-event-bus/README.md

 * maybe make a specific sub implementation for libgdx and gwt reflection problems

 ## Contributors

-Interested people and contributors can just use the standard GitHub tools to interact with the project.
+If you would like to help, but don't know where to start, please note that finding bugs and debugging the code is always a good start.
+Simple Pull Requests that fix anything other than UFO Event Bus core code (documentation, JavaDoc, typos, test cases, etc) are always appreciated and would be merged quickly.
+However, if you want or feel the need to change the main code or add a new functionality, please do not issue a pull request without [creating a new  issue](https://github.com/Rebirth-Project/ufo-event-bus/issues/new) and discussing your desired changes,  _**before you start working on it**_.
+It would be a shame to reject your pull request if it might not align with the project's goals, design expectations or planned functionality.

-For communications, you can use this [email](mailto:rebirthproject2021@gmail.com)
+For direct communications, you can use this [email](mailto:rebirthproject2021@gmail.com)

 ## Credits and License
 Copyright (C) 2021/2022 [Andrea Paternesi](https://github.com/patton73)